 What is one thing you wish you did differently?

-“The only thing we would have changed about the day is we would have had loved ones who are no longer with us to share the experience.
-Horizons worked with us to provide a suitable location to have a memorial table with photos of the people who we would have loved to be there so that they could share the day with us.”
+“The only thing we would have changed about the day is we would have had loved ones who are no longer with us there to share the experience.
+HORIZONS worked with us to provide a suitable location to have a memorial table, with photos of the people who we would have loved to be there so that they could share the day with us.”

 Were there any traditions you included in your day?